awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

   ensure that even if you have a connection established to a server that is experiencing issues, you'll reestablish a connection to a new server within 15 minutes.

-  To set the HTTP connection TTL, use the :java-ref-nf:`ClientConfiguration.setConnectionTTL
+  To set the HTTP connection TTL, use the :aws-java-ref:`ClientConfiguration.setConnectionTTL
-  <com/amazonaws/ClientConfiguration.html#setConnectionTTL%28long%29>` method.
+  <ClientConfiguration.html#setConnectionTTL-long->` method.

 * :strong:`Maximum Error Retries`

-  You can set the maximum retry count for retriable errors by using the :java-ref-nf:`ClientConfiguration.setMaxErrorRetry
+  You can set the maximum retry count for retriable errors by using the :aws-java-ref:`ClientConfiguration.setMaxErrorRetry
-  <com/amazonaws/ClientConfiguration.html#setMaxErrorRetry%28int%29>` method.
+  <ClientConfiguration.html#setMaxErrorRetry-int->` method.

 TCP Socket Buffer Size Hints
 ============================

-Advanced users who want to tune low-level TCP parameters can additionally set TCP buffer size hints through the :java-api:`ClientConfiguration` object.
+Advanced users who want to tune low-level TCP parameters can additionally set TCP buffer size hints through the :aws-java-class:`ClientConfiguration` object.
 The majority of users will never need to tweak these values, but they are provided for advanced users.

 Optimal TCP buffer sizes for an application are highly dependent on network and OS configuration and